Dwarf Korean Lilac

-Everyone knows you plant Lilacs for their scented blooms, and the pale lilac purple display put on by Dwarf Korean Lilac really shines.
+Everyone knows you plant Lilacs for their scented blooms, and the pale, purple display put on by Dwarf Korean Lilac really shines.
 It boosts the spring interest in your landscape.

-Dwarf Korean Lilac a perfect choice to add to a Lilac collection, as this Korean variety blooms a bit later than French Hybrid Lilacs.
-Add both Korean and French Hybrid Lilac varieties and extend your fragrant slice of heaven by several weeks!
+Dwarf Korean Lilac is a perfect choice to add to a Lilac collection, as this Korean variety blooms a bit later than French Hybrid Lilacs.
+Include both Korean and French Hybrid Lilac varieties and extend your fragrant slice of heaven by several weeks!